Jace Sternberger: Green Bay Packers

 Sternberger was drafted by the Green Bay Packers in the third round (75th overall) of the 2019 NFL Draft.
 On June 10, 2019, he signed his rookie contract.

-On September 3, 2019 Sternberger was placed on injured reserve to start the 2019 season.
-He was designated for return from injured reserve and began practicing on October 16, 2019.
-He was activated off injured reserve on November 2, 2019.
-He scored his first NFL touchdown in the NFC Championship against the San Francisco 49ers on an eight-yard reception from Aaron Rodgers in the 37–20 loss.
+On September 3, Sternberger was placed on injured reserve to start the season.
+He was designated for return from injured reserve and began practicing on October 16.
+Sternberger was activated off injured reserve on November 2.
+He scored his first NFL touchdown during the NFC Championship Game against the San Francisco 49ers on an eight-yard reception from Aaron Rodgers in the 37–20 loss.

-The Packers placed Sternberger on the reserve/COVID-19 list on July 30, 2020.
-He was activated on August 17, 2020.
+Sternberger was placed on the reserve/COVID-19 list on July 30, 2020.
+He was activated on August 17.

 Sternberger was suspended two games on June 10, 2021, after violating the NFL's substance-abuse policy.
-He was waived after returning from suspension on September 21, 2021.
+He was waived after returning from suspension on September 21.

 Seattle Seahawks

-Sternberger signed with the Seattle Seahawks' practice squad on September 23, 2021.
+Sternberger signed with the practice squad of the Seattle Seahawks on September 23, 2021.

 Washington Football Team

 Sternberger signed with the Washington Football Team on October 6, 2021.
-He was waived on November 2, 2021.
+He was waived on November 2.

 Pittsburgh Steelers

 On November 23, 2021, Sternberger was signed to the Pittsburgh Steelers practice squad.
 He signed a reserve/future contract with the Steelers on January 18, 2022.
-He was waived on August 30, 2022.
+He was waived on August 30.

 On November 11, 2022, the Cleveland Browns hosted Sternberger for a workout.

 Birmingham Stallions

 On January 26, 2023, Sternberger signed with the Birmingham Stallions of the United States Football League (USFL).
+On July 24, he was released from his contract to sign with an NFL team.

+Buffalo Bills

+On July 25, 2023, Sternberger signed with the Buffalo Bills.
+He was released on August 27.

+Birmingham Stallions (second stint)

+On November 20, 2023, Sternberger re-signed with the Stallions.
+He was named to the 2024 All-UFL team on June 5, 2024.